Skip to main content

 Until next time,

-Our field crew wasn't the only group making headway the past few days, as another team of Farm Rescue volunteers and staff members experienced some progress of their own.
-Our nonprofit was blessed to have a very visible presence this week at the annual Farm Progress Show in Boone, IA.
-This is one of the largest outdoor farm shows in the world, with hundreds of vendors sharing the latest farm products and information with thousands of attendees.
-Farm Rescue was more involved in this 3-day event than ever before.
+As these fieldwork operations continued up north, our nonprofit was blessed to have a very visible presence this week at the annual Farm Progress Show in Decatur, IL.
+This is one of the largest outdoor farm shows in the world, with hundreds of vendors sharing the latest farm products and information with around 300,000 attendees.
+Farm Rescue was honored to be involved in this 3-day event in multiple areas.
 Several of our major sponsors were gracious enough to offer booth space, literature displays and even fundraising campaigns to further our mission.
-We are so overwhelmed by the generosity provided by John Deere, Nutrien Ag Solutions, Wvffels Hybrids, Schippers USA, Titan International, AgrAbility of Iowa and Salford Group.
-It's a week we'll never forget!
-Our ability to cover this much ground at Farm Progress was also the result of a team effort by our development officers, Tim Sullivan and Lynne Hinrichsen, as well as an amazing group of volunteers.
-Thank you to the following Farm Rescuers for helping us manage such a busy week in Boone and representing our organization at the highest standard: Garry Deckert, Steph Walter, Mark Baumgarten, Jeff Preston, Mike Wilson, Mark Burton, John Neumayer, Erv Geisler, Chris Davison, Rich Thuesen and Paul & Lorna Zierke.
+We are so overwhelmed by the generosity provided by Wyffels Hybrids, Protect Systems, Titan International, AgrAbility of Illinois, Brandt Agriculture, Compeer Financial and Warren's Grain Dryers.
+Our ability to cover this much ground at Farm Progress was also the result of a team effort by our development officers, Tim Sullivan and Terry Johnston, field operations manager, Ben Smith, and an amazing group of volunteers.
+Thank you to the following Farm Rescuers for helping us manage such a busy week in Decatur and representing our organization at the highest standard: Erv Geisler, Keith Barkema, Steve Satterthwaite, Mike Wilson and Vane Clayton.
 We're already looking forward to next year's show!
+We are so thankful to the sponsors mentioned above for extending this opportunity.
+Our nonprofit was also honored to receive some additional fundraising support from Farm Progress Show, Xylem LTD and BigIron Auctions, who hosted an online auction for two 70th anniversary Farm Progress commemorative rocks.
+All proceeds from these items will benefit Farm Rescue's assistance operations.
+Another surprise fundraiser was held this week by Wyffels Hybrids District Sales Manager, Jamison Steege, and his seed reps during their customer appreciation event.
+They held a raffle drawing for a 'Plant Your Independence' cooler, which raised $1,000 in support of our mission.
+We are truly blessed by the partnerships that have been cultivated with our incredible family of sponsors and supporters.
+Thanks to you, we are poised and ready to help many more farm families in crisis throughout the coming year!

 Until next time,